 Behind every glamorous look is the right foundation.
 Whether you buy foundation online or from a mall, there are some basics you need to know.
 While sifting through the wide range of foundations available you might get confused as to which one you should use.
 You might have a number of questions like- What is the best foundation for oily skin?
 What exactly is a full coverage foundation?
 Don’t worry!
 Faces Canada is here for you.

 Faces Canada is your all-in-one makeup products store.
-We make buying foundation online fun and simple.
+We make buying foundation online shopping fun and simple.
 Our broad range of products is suited for diverse skin shades, undertones, occasions, and more!
 From the perfect high coverage serum-based foundation to a handy foundation stick, we have it all.
 So let us explore which foundation is best for you.

-Basically, foundation is a thin layer of makeup applied on top of the skin, which evens out the skin tone.
-It's like the foundation of your home: it creates a solid surface for building on whatever you want.
-Not all foundation is created equal, even though it's a multifunctional step in your makeup routine.
+Basically, foundation on face is a thin layer of makeup applied on top of the skin, which evens out the skin tone.
+It's like the face foundation of your home: it creates a solid surface for building on whatever you want.
+Not all foundation on face is created equal, even though it's a multifunctional step in your makeup routine.
 A few formulas provide foundation high coverage, whereas others are sheer.
 The serums come in a variety of forms, provide protection from the sun, and provide nourishment to the skin.
-Here are the different types of makeup foundation you can use, what foundation is, if it's important, and how to use it.
+Here are the different types of makeup face foundation you can use, what face foundation is, if it's important, and how to use it.
 Foundation meaning is the layer that you apply over your skin to even out your skin tone, hide blemishes, and give your face definition.
 It's an essential part of every makeup routine because it will make everything else you put on over it look more natural and less like you're wearing makeup at all.
 While there are several different types of foundation to choose from, the liquid foundation remains the most popular option because it's easy to apply and gives you full coverage with just one product.